akeneo/pim-api-docs/content/guides/dam-connection/pre-requisites.md

 4. Add the product link rules to your asset family.

 ::: warning
-When creating your `media link` or `media file` attributes, please check that in these attributes properties that you have defined its `type` (image, video, pdf, youtube, other...).
+When creating your `media link` or `media file` attributes, please check that you have defined their `type` (image, video, pdf, youtube, other...) in the attributes properties.
 :::

 ## In your DAM